ubuntu/ubuntu-project-docs/docs/reference/exception-DockerUpdates.rst

    bug to cover the upgrade.

 | ``2.
 Upload the latest upstream version of the packages to the current development series of Ubuntu.
 Make sure all the versions are compatible among them.``
 | ``3.
 Once they have migrated, they can then be uploaded with minimal necessary changes to the SRU queue of the supported Ubuntu releases.
-For docker.io-app, docker-buildx and docker-compose-v2, .0 releases will not be backported; for containerd-app and runc, .0 releases are eligible for backporting.``
+For docker.io-app, docker-buildx and docker-compose-v2, .0 releases will not be backported; for containerd-app and runc-app, .0 releases are eligible for backporting.``

 We will reuse the upgrade bug for the SRU but this does not include detailed test case or regression potential sections (it should link to